otazniksk/powershell-tools/doc/wsl-optimize.md

 6. The optimization process is complete, and your selected WSL distribution's VHDX file is now optimized.

+### Logging and Error Handling

+The script includes detailed logging to track the progress and status of the optimization process.
+Logs are stored in a specified directory for future reference and troubleshooting.
+Additionally, error handling is implemented to manage exceptions and provide meaningful error messages to the user.

 ## Troubleshooting

 If you encounter errors or issues during the optimization process, please check the error messages for more information.